Clay Bottom Farm Internship Program

 Our internship program is designed to give interns a fun, hands-on learning experience in all aspects of organic food production.
 Your tasks could include: planting, ground preparation, compost management, weeding, harvesting, marketing or washing vegetables.
 There are lots of Amish-related tourist attractions in our area (we are surrounded by small Amish farms) and we are within 3 hours of Chicago, Detroit, Ann Arbor, South Bend and Kalamazoo.

-All internships are volunteer.
-We do not provide a stipend.
-Interns do receive basic housing and plenty of great produce.
+We do not provide housing at this time, though we do offer a $50/week housing stipend.
 Our focus is on training so that interns leave with skills to start their own farms or to work successfully on other farms.

 Farm work days are Monday afternoons from 2-5 pm and Tues-Fri, 8am – 5pm, with a one-hour lunch.
-In addition, we also ask interns to help us out at our Tuesday afternoon farmer market and at 2 Saturday farmers markets per month.
-We are also artists, and interns would have access to two pottery kilns and studio space.
-We occasionally provide housing for art interns for other area artists by special arrangement.
+In addition, we also ask interns to help us out at our Tuesday afternoon farmers market and at 2 Saturday farmers markets per month.

 Who we are looking for: Someone with a passion for small-scale vegetable farming, ideally someone seriously considering farming as a career.
 You do not need to have farm experience, but must be eager to learn.
 We like creative interns who are always looking for better ways to get a job done, and who can also take direction when required.
 You should be able to show up on time, ready for work.
 Your work could be alone as well as in groups, and you must enjoy fast-paced work.